DCMLab/ABC/README.md

 ### Missing bars

 The original XML file for Op.
 132 No. 15, mov.
 5 from Project Gutenberg did not contain measures 194-241.
-We added these manually.
+We added them manually.